 On the cruise, be sure to always catch a glimpse of Makansutra Gluttons Bay and Esplanade – Theatres by the Bay.
 The iconic Merlion statue, located at the mouth of the river, is also on route.

 Breathe in some fresh air at Fort Canning Park

-Aside from dousing yourself in the serene atmosphere and meandering through the park’s lush network of gardens, Fort Canning Park is also a must-see for history-buffs.
-The hilltop was one home to royal palaces, and, more recently, served as the base for the British Army’s command centre, nicknamed the Battle Box.
+Aside from enjoying chill-out time, Fort Canning Park is a must-see for history buffs.
+The hilltop was once home to royal palaces.
+More recently, the park served as the base for the British Army’s command centre, nicknamed the Battle Box.

 Get the adrenaline pumping at G-Max Reverse Bungy

 While most scoot over to Clarke Quay to eat, drink, party, and socialize, more adventurous travellers aren’t forgotten either.
 To add a dash of excitement to your visit, strap yourself in for the ride of a lifetime at the G-Max Reverse Bungy.